aplteam/Tatin/docs/PackageConfiguration.md

 #### assets

-If not empty (no assets) it points to a folder holding the assets.
+If not empty (meaning the package has no assets) this must point to a folder holding the assets.
 The path must be relative to the package since the folder is part of the package.
 For that reason the path may not contain a "`:`" under Windows, and not start with "`/`".
 If it does anyway an error is thrown.

 There is one exception: when an absolute path is specified but it's partly identical with what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.